Collaborative Research Centre 951 - CRC 951

 Sonderforschungsbereich 951 - SFB 951

-The CRC 951 - Hybrid Inorganic/Organic Systems for Opto-Electronics (HIOS) - is an interdisciplinary effort bringing together scientists with complementary expertise from four universities and two non-university institutions.
-The goal is the merger of inorganic semiconductors, conjugated organic materials, and metal nanostructures into novel hybrid structures.
-Elucidating and tailoring the fundamental chemical, electronic, and photonic interactions in these systems will enable us the development of functional elements exhibiting superior opto-electronic functionalities not achievable with any of the individual material classes alone.
-The CRC 951 was founded in July 2011 and is currently in its third funding period (2019-2023).
+The CRC 951 - Hybrid Inorganic/Organic Systems for Opto-Electronics (HIOS) - was an interdisciplinary effort bringing together scientists with complementary expertise from four universities and two non-university institutions.
+The goal was the merger of inorganic semiconductors, conjugated organic materials, and metal nanostructures into novel hybrid structures.
+Elucidating and tailoring the fundamental chemical, electronic, and photonic interactions in these systems enabled us the development of functional elements exhibiting superior opto-electronic functionalities not achievable with any of the individual material classes alone.
+The CRC 951 was founded in July 2011 and had a duration of three funding periods until June 2023.

 Learn more about the interesting concepts and ideas of HIOS in our clip.